 Locating a stop-loss using the parabolic arc is straightforward.
 All you need to do is place a buy-stop order above the upper extreme of the pattern.

 One places a stop-loss above the upper trend line mark to do so.
-If the bullish trend continues and does not reverse, this order protects the account from extraordinary drawdown.
+If the bullish trend continues and does not reverse, this order protects the account from an extraordinary drawdown.

 3. Profit Targets